andrewbruening/Top-Global-Video-Game-Sales/README.md

 ### Looking Back:

-1. 'games' was over twice the size of 'steam', but had much less integrity (NaN %, inconsistent Title formatting)
+- 'games' was over twice the size of 'steam', but had much less integrity (NaN %, inconsistent Title formatting)
-2. The amount of overlap between 'games' and 'steam' was almost negligible, and had I discerned that early on in the project, I may not have approached the datasets with as thorough regex and merges in the way that I did -- Noted!
+- 'steam' was pleasant to work with, and was prioritized for its sales data
-3. 'steam' was pleasant to work with, and was prioritized for its sales data
+- To avoid disturbing the accuracy of global rankings, I decided against dropping biggames titles with NaN Publisher values
-4. To avoid disturbing the accuracy of global rankings, I decided against dropping biggames titles with NaN Publisher values
+- The amount of overlap between 'games' and 'steam' was almost negligible, and had I discerned that early on in the project, I may not have approached the datasets with the regex and merges in the way that I did -- Noted!

 ### Moving Forward: